THE CODEX OF KAIROS

-There are six domains in Kairos coordinated by the Enso Guardians with Base Camps and Outposts in each.
-The Base Camps represent a variety of places learning can take place in the Kairos universe – the Great Outdoors, Built Environments, Themed Environments, Media platforms, Virtual Reality, and Imagined Worlds
+There are four domains in Kairos with Basecamps and Outposts in each.
+The Basecamps represent a variety of places where learning can take place – the Great Outdoors, Built Environments, Simulated Worlds, and Media Worlds.

-Base Camp GO (Great Outdoors) focuses on the natural environment with our first Outpost called Outpost North Woods in the upper Midwest, including Northern Wisconsin, Upper Michigan, and the Boundary Waters of Minnesota around Lake Michigan and Lake Superior.
-They will be hosting an outdoor adventure involving kayaking and camping during the second week of August/ We will be establishing other Outposts across the nation and around the world.
+Basecamp Great Outdoors focuses on the natural environment with its first Outpost in the upper Midwest, including Northern Wisconsin, Upper Michigan, and the Boundary Waters of Minnesota around Lake Michigan and Lake Superior.
+Outpost North Words hosts an outdoor adventure involving kayaking and camping during the second week of August.
+Additional Outposts will be established across the nation and around the world.

-Base Camp BE (Built Environment) will focus on the built environment and has its first Outpost in Dubai, in the United Arab Emirates.
-There will be an event in Dubai during the World Expo the last weekend in January 2022.
-There will be an introductory meeting on Zoom for Base Camp WB the last Sunday in January, a couple of weeks from now.
+Basecamp Built Environment focuses on the built environment and has its first Outpost in Dubai, in the United Arab Emirates.
+There was an event in Dubai at the World Expo the last weekend in January 2022.
+Future Outposts include Uganda, Telosa, Osaka, and Los Angeles.

-Base Camp TE (Themed Environments) focuses on simulated spaces and places like museums, zoos, and theme parks.
-Outpost Orlando will be hosting an event the first weekend in November at Disney World.
+Basecamp Simulated Worlds focuses on simulated spaces and places like museums, zoos, theme parks, and virtual reality.
+Outpost Orlando hosts an event the first weekend in November at Disney World.
 Outpost VR hosts annual events in virtual reality.

-Base Camp MW (Media Worlds) will focus on media like movies, television, and social media with an Outpost in Hollywood, California.
-There will be annual events in Los Angeles at venues such as the Academy Museum of Motion Pictures and the George Lucas Museum of Narrative Art.
+Basecamp Media Worlds focuses on media like movies, television, and social media with an Outpost in Hollywood, California.
+Annual events are held in Los Angeles at venues such as the Academy Museum of Motion Pictures and the George Lucas Museum of Narrative Art.

 Realms are the fields of interest or activities around Singularities from the Big Bang that formed the Universe, to the Metaverse that will follow the Singularity of Super-intelligence.
 Singularities are instances in cosmic history in which key features of the universe came into existence when they had not previously been found to exist.